dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 - Come to talk to me about both the substance and the logistics of the course; I would also genuinely love to get to know you more!
 - No signups needed; candy box provided.
-- If my office hours don’t work for you, please propose three or four times for an appointment.
+- If my office hours don’t work for you, please suggest three or four times for us to meet (“make an appointment”).

 **Ideas are powerful—don’t underestimate them!**